Do Dogs Have Nightmares?

 The study scanned brain activity in rats as they navigated mazes, then monitored the brains of the same rats as they slept.

-All day, these rats worked to decipher the codes of the maze to find their rewards at the center.
-Rats used different areas of the brain at each stage, and every position in the maze correlated to specific clusters of neurons in the ratsâ minds.
+All day, these rats worked to decipher maze patterns to find their rewards at the center.
+Each position in the maze correlated to specific neuron clusters in their brains.

-Itâs believed that rats, dogs, humans, and all other mammals dream as a way to reinforce the memories of learned behaviors.
-Other classes of life, including invertebrates like fruit flies, could dream as well.
+It’s believed that rats, dogs, humans, and many other mammals dream as a way to reinforce learned behaviors.

 Common Ties

-Itâs easy to forget that we have the same parts as dogs because we have the same ancestors.
-Thatâs true for all of the mammals on earth.
+It’s easy to forget that we have the same parts as dogs because we have the same ancestors.
+That’s true for all mammals.

 As a result, we share many of the same states of consciousness, including dreams.